luqmanhikma/phase-1-project/README.md

 ##Contact

 If you have any questions or feedback about the jokes generator, please feel free to contact me at [luqman.ahmed@student.moringaschool.com]
+If you have any questions or feedback about the jokes generator, please feel free to contact me at [luqman.ahmed@student.moringaschool.com]